-Academic program related questions can be directed to Dr. Deborah Eckberg at deborah.eckberg@metrostate.edu or by calling 763-657-3758.
+Academic program related questions can be directed to Dr. James Densley at 763-657-3761 or james.densley@metrostate.edu.

-Application process related questions can be directed to the Graduate Studies Office at graduate.studies@metrostate.edu or by calling 651-793-1940.
+Application process related questions can be directed to the Graduate Studies Office at graduate.studies@metrostate.edu or by calling to 612-659-7150.